VRCFury/VRCFury/CONTRIBUTING.md

 For more information, please refer to <https://unlicense.org>
 ```

-# Special Thanks to the contributors
+## Special Thanks to the contributors!

 * Morghus (Numerous setup prefabs)
 * GameGeek720 (Toggle enhancements for transitions and the local player)